18F/federal-grant-reporting/README.md

 ### Create sample finding data

-Once you can access the admin interface for the project, you'll be able to create fake finding data locally.
+Once you can access the admin interface for the project (at `/admin`), you'll be able to create sample finding data locally.

 Start by adding and saving a new finding: http://127.0.0.1:8000/admin/resolve_findings/finding/add/.